 4.2 Power Supply via USB Port

-If required, it is possible to power the module EXDUL-384 via the USB port exclusively without limitations.
-For this, it must be ensured that the PC is able to supply 500mA via the USB interface.
+If required, it is possible to power the module EXDUL-381 via the USB port exclusively without limitations.
+For this, it must be ensured that the PC can supply 500mA via the USB interface.

 4.3 External Power Supply